Parametrized complexity of relations between multidimensional subshifts: Introduction

 A subshift or shift space is a collection of colorings of the $d$-dimensional grid $\mathbb{Z}^d$ ($d\geq 1$) by a finite set of colors and avoiding a set of forbidden patterns.
 We are interested in subshifts of finite type (SFT) and effective subshifts, which can be defined by a set of forbidden patterns which is finite or recursively enumerable, respectively.

-Subshifts, in particular SFT, have received a lot of interest as a source of a great variety of natural undecidable problems, starting from the Domino problem.
+Subshifts, in particular SFTs, have received a lot of interest as a source of a great variety of natural undecidable problems, starting from the Domino problem.
 In \cite{jeandel_hardness_2015}, Jeandel and Vanier described the computational difficult of a number of relations between subshifts: equality, conjugacy, inclusion, and embedding.
 We are interested in the parametrized version of the same problems, that is when one subshift is fixed and the other is given as input.

 \begin{quote} \textbf{Conventions.} We denote by $Y$ the parameter subshift, which is fixed beforehand, and by $X$ the input subshift, which ranges over the class of SFTs or the class of effective subshifts.
-The integer $d$ always refer to the dimension. \end{quote}
+The integer $d$ always refers to the dimension. \end{quote} In this work we will be interested in the following problems: \begin{tasks}[style=itemize](6) \task {$X=Y$} \task {$X\simeq Y$} \task {$X\subseteq Y$} \task {$X\hookrightarrow Y$} \task {$Y\subseteq X$} \task {$Y\hookrightarrow X$} \end{tasks} The symbol $\simeq$ indicates the existence of a conjugacy (continuous shift-equivariant bijection), and the symbol $\hookrightarrow$ indicates the existence of an embedding (continuous shift-equivariant injection).